codebots-dev/codebots/docs/examples/decorators.rst

 Add a decorator to your code
 ********************************************************************************

-This example shows how simple it is to get a message on telegram whenever a function is complete.
+This example shows how simple it is to get a message whenever a function is complete.